bradsquicciarini/kernel-panic/README.md

 * [x] Gravity and collision detection with main platform
 * [x] Movement control for players
-* [x] Collision detection for all platforms in y directions
+* [x] Collision detection b/t players and platforms in y directions
-* [ ] Collision detection in x direction
+* [ ] Collision detection b/t players and platforms in x direction
+* [ ] Collision detection between players
 * [ ] Add a melee and projectile attack for players
 * [ ] Draw players.
 (This would include arms that move for strikes.
 Scene graphs?)
 * [ ] Add background, texture mapping to platforms (Make it look pretty)